 MERRY CHRISTMAS FROM THE GOVERNMENT

 I believe this covers all the Christmas contributions that the Liberal Party have offered to Australia for 2015.

-Happy Christmas from the Liberal Party taking support from the elderly pensioners, penalty rates from low income earners, Medicare rebates from the ill, education programs from students, tourism from tourists, sustainability from the environment, hope from refugees (or any ‘bloody’ foreigner), and research funding from scientists.
-Unlimited charity and generosity is extended to mining and big business interests, particularly those that fund their party – to the tune of million$.
+Happy Christmas from the Liberal Party taking support from the elderly pensioners, penalty rates for low-income earners, Medicare rebates from the ill, education programs from students, tourism from tourists, sustainability from the environment, hope from refugees (or any ‘bloody’ foreigner), and research funding from scientists.
+Unlimited charity and generosity are extended to mining and big business interests, particularly those that fund their party – to the tune of million$.